Available under at Creative Commons CC-BY-NC-ND license and readable at Mastering Ethereum

 Ethereum uses the

-)- Note that
+secp256k1curve (generator pointG)- Note that

-is constant in Ethereum therefore the samepubKey
+Gis constant in Ethereum therefore the samepubKeyis always generated

 - Note that